-- In Manitoba, it is mandatory for all riders under 18 years of age to wear a bike helmet.
+- Wearing a helmet for every ride, even if just going down the street or to the park.
+In Manitoba, all riders under 18 years of age must wear a bike helmet.
 This includes children on a tricycle and children in a bike carrier or trailer.
 See our infant helmet guide for information on purchasing and fitting a helmet for a young child.

-- only 2 fingers should fit between your eyebrows and the helmet,
+- only 2 fingers should fit between your eyebrows and the helmet

-- the straps should form a V around your ears,
+- the straps should form a V around your ears